Apprentice Program

 At the High Mountain Institute, we believe deeply in the philosophy of education through experience.
-Apprentices are college graduates who immerse themselves in a semester-long teaching fellowship as part of the HMI Semester (our semester school for high school students).
-Apprentices participate in a rigorous pedagogy seminar that combines formal lessons in educational techniques with philosophies of outdoor education.
+Apprentices are college graduates who immerse themselves in a semester-long paid teaching fellowship as part of the HMI Semester (our semester school for high school students).
+Apprentices live on HMI’s campus and participate in a rigorous pedagogy seminar that combines formal lessons in educational techniques with philosophies of outdoor education.

 Wilderness

-Apprentices participate in a one-week wilderness training expedition and help to facilitate the three HMI Semester wilderness expeditions.
+Apprentices participate in a weeklong wilderness training expedition and help facilitate the three HMI Semester wilderness expeditions.
 These expeditions consist of backpacking, canyoneering, and backcountry skiing (Spring Semester only), as well as formal academic and wilderness classes.
-The wilderness curriculum includes leadership and communication development, basic camping skills, navigation, risk management, and decision-making.

 Academics